Chinese Medicine Psychology

 Modern Science & Acupuncture

-A great example of this is modern electroacupuncture (something I do) which can be especially helpful in resetting the vagus nerve.
+Another great example of this is modern electroacupuncture (something I do) which can be especially helpful in resetting the vagus nerve.
 The vagus is important in putting a brake on dysregulated trauma states that can cause people to be in a chronic state of fight, fight or freeze leading to not only chronic stress - but increased risk of chronic illness.

 Ancient Wisdom Combined With Leading-Edge Western Psychology

 East Asian medicine has long understood that there are three levels of treatment.
 The lowest level deals with common illness and injuries and is the realm of the technician.
 The middle level deals with "the nourishment of one's nature."* This is the tradition of preventative medicine.
-But the highest class of medicines "govern the nourishment of destiny."* In modern language, it means to free a person from the unconscious patterns that lead to suffering and to support a person to fully express their gifts in the world.
+But the highest class of medicines "govern the nourishment of destiny."* In modern language, it means to free a person from the unconscious patterns that lead to suffering and to support a person to fully express their authentic self and purpose in the world.

 Right now, these mind-body and inner traditions of medicine are integrating with the leading edge of western integral psychology, alchemical traditions, and depth traditions -- allowing individuals to get to the root of chronic health and mental health conditions.
-This is the tradition that Dr. Tabitha has trained in -- specifically the 5 element tradition, Japanese palpation based acupuncture, and the work of scholars such as Lonnie Jarrett and Lori Dechar.
+This is the tradition that Dr. Tabitha has trained in -- specifically the 5 element tradition, Japanese palpation based acupuncture, and the work of scholar-practitioners such as Lonny Jarrett and Lori Dechar.

 * Jarrett, L. (2009).
 Nourishing Destiny: The inner tradition of Chinese Medicine.
 Spirit Path Press.